-• httpd.admin is used to manage PacketFence admin interface

-- httpd.portal is used to manage PacketFence captive portal interface - httpd.webservices is used to manage PacketFence webservices interface - httpd.aaa is use to manage incoming RADIUS request
+- httpd.admin: used to manage PacketFence admin interface - httpd.portal: used to manage PacketFence captive portal interface - httpd.webservices: used to manage PacketFence webservices interface - httpd.aaa: used to manage incoming RADIUS requests

-These files have been written using the Perl language and are completely dynamic - so they activate services only on the network interfaces provided for this purpose.
+These files are dynamically generated with Perl and services are only activated on the network interfaces needed for each purpose.

-The other files in this directory are managed by PacketFence using templates, so it is easy to modify these files based on your configuration.
+The other files in this directory are managed by PacketFence using templates, so it is easy to modify these files based on the configuration.
 SSL is enabled by default to secure access.

-Upon PacketFence installation, self-signed certificates will be created in /usr/local/pf/conf/ssl/ (server.key and server.crt).
-Those certificates can be replaced anytime by your 3rd-party or existing wild card certificate without problems.
-Please note that the CN (Common Name) needs to be the same as the one defined in the PacketFence configuration file (pf.conf).
+During installation self-signed certificates will be created in /usr/local/pf/conf/ssl/(server.key and server.crt).
+The certificates can be replaced anytime by either a 3rd-party or existing wildcard certificate without issue.
+Please note that the CN (Common Name) needs to be the same as the one defined in the PacketFence configuration file /usr/local/pf/conf/pf.conf.

-15.1.1.
+15.1.2.
 Reuse 802.1X credentials

-Under certain circumstances, for example to show an AUP after a successful 802.1X connection, it might be interesting to have the ability to use an "SSO emulation" in the sense that the user does not need to re-enter his credentials on the portal after having entered them during the 802.1X EAP process.
-The 'Reuse 802.1X credentials' connection profile option will address this purpose.
-The same username as the one used during the 802.1X connection will be used against the different connection profile authentication sources to recompute the role from the portal.
+In certain circumstances - for example to show an AUP after a successful 802.1X connection - "SSO emulation" may be used so that the user does not need to re-enter their credentials on the portal after having entered them during 802.1X EAP.
+The connection profile option 'Reuse 802.1X credentials' can be enabled for this purpose.
+The username used during the 802.1X connection will be reused with the different authentication sources to recompute the role from the portal.

 As a security precaution, this option will only reuse 802.1X credentials if there is an authentication source matching the provided realm.
 This means, if users use 802.1X credentials with a domain part (username@domain, domain\username), the domain part needs to be configured as a realm under the RADIUS section and an authentication source needs to be configured for that realm.
-If users do not use 802.1X credentials with a domain part, only the NULL realm will be match IF an authentication source is configured for it.
+If users do not use 802.1X credentials with a domain part, only the NULL realm will be matched IF an authentication source is configured for it.

 15.2.
-Filter Engine Macro
+Filter Engine Macros

-In each filter engines you have the possibility to use some macro in the text field:
+Filter engines support the use of macros in the text field: